AdvisorGML/rsschool-cv/cv.md

 I try to keep up with life, improve your knowledge and skills.
 Therefore, in his not young age he became a student RS.SCHOOL.\
 In his free time I have been doing my hobby: fishing.

->   *"The gods are not counted in the account of life time spent on fishing"*

 ---

 ### Education